 Should You Itemize or Take the Standard Deduction in 2018?

-The TCJA has also increased the standard deduction for each filing status, which means that fewer homeowners will find an advantage in itemizing their deductions instead of taking the standard deduction.
+Under the new law, the increased standard deduction and lowered mortgage interest deduction mean that fewer people will find it better to itemize deductions.
 While people with existing mortgages can simply examine their most recent year of interest payments to decide whether itemizing is worthwhile, we calculated the effects of the 2018 rules on people who plan to get new home loans.

 Itemized Mortgage Interest vs Standard Deductions, 2018